 Cleland Conservation Park

 The Wildlife Park employs 55 individuals as wildlife carers, rangers and retail staff, and supports 80 volunteers who actively engage in the Wildlife Park maintenance and animal care.
-In addition, the cafés and gift shops located at Cleland Wildlife Park and Mt Lofty Summit (within the Park), and the restaurant at Waterfall Gully support local produce manufacturers, artists and other hills industries.
+In addition, the cafés and gift shops located at Cleland Wildlife Park and Mt Lofty Summit, and the restaurant at Waterfall Gully support local produce manufacturers, artists and other hills industries.